GLOBAL MARKETS-Stocks extend rally on U.S. jobs data; dollar falls

 * Treasuries rise as investors see glean of weak jobs data

-* Brazilian stocks soar on pro-business candidate's prospects (Adds oil settlement prices)
+* Brazilian stocks soar on pro-business candidate's prospects (Adds close of U.S. markets)

 By Herbert Lash

-NEW YORK, Oct 6 Global equity markets extended a rally on Monday that drew strength from a U.S. jobs report last week that bolstered confidence in the American economy, but the dollar retreated and stocks on Wall Street eased as volatility picked up.
+NEW YORK, Oct 6 Global equity markets extended a rally on Monday that drew strength from a U.S. jobs report last week that bolstered confidence in the American economy, but the dollar fell sharply and stocks on Wall Street eased as volatility picked up.

-Friday's U.S. non-farm payrolls report fueled speculation that the Fed will hike interest rates by mid-2015 and helped the dollar notch its 12th straight week of gains.
-The dollar index slipped on Monday but still traded near four-year highs, up 12 straight weeks since early July, the longest streak in over 40 years.
+Friday's U.S. non-farm payrolls report fueled speculation that the Federal Reserve will hike interest rates by mid-2015, leading the dollar to notch its 12th straight week of gains, the longest weekly winning streak in more than 40 years.

+But the dollar index dropped 1.1 percent on Monday to post its biggest fall by percentage since July 2013.

 Treasury prices rose and gold climbed 1.4 percent for its biggest one-day gain in two months as the dollar's sharp fall sparked fresh physical demand and short-covering after bullion hit a 15-month low.